lxander42/PKM-Public/2AREAS/PRODUCTIVITY/My Productivity System.md

 - File organization: Onedrive
 - A notes app: [Obsidian - Sharpen your thinking](https://obsidian.md/)
 	- A plaintext notes app
-- Web linkes: I use a browser extension called BrainTool - [Go beyond Bookmarks with BrainTool, the online Topic Manager | BrainTool - Beyond Bookmarks](https://braintool.org/index.html)
+- Web links: I use a browser extension called BrainTool - [Go beyond Bookmarks with BrainTool, the online Topic Manager | BrainTool - Beyond Bookmarks](https://braintool.org/index.html)
 - Email client: I use outlook and gmail for personal use.

 **Feel free to choose the apps that work best for you**, this is meant to be flexible.
 Microsoft has enterprise solutions for all of the apps listed previously.